-So, here’s a selection of the nicest places to visit in Sri Lanka, with a few tips on how to make the most of it.
+In this post, I highlight some of the unmissable places to visit in Sri Lanka and share some tips to make the most of this incredible country.

-The Nicest Touristy And Not So Touristy Places To Visit In Sri Lanka
+The Nicest Places To Visit In Sri Lanka

 Negombo is home to some of the best known Sri Lanka beaches, where it is pleasant to go for a walk.
 Furthermore, if visiting markets is one of the most interesting things to do in Sri Lanka, Negombo fish market makes for an interesting stop.